Magnetometry with Broadband Microwave Fields in Nitrogen-Vacancy Centers in Diamond: Detection method and results

 \subsection{Noise}

 To investigate the sensitivity of our proposed approach, we add Gaussian random noise to the output signal.
 Later in this section and with further discussions on sensitivity in~Sec.~\ref{sensitivity}, we show how the signal-to-noise ratio (SNR) affects the absolute error in the predicted magnetic field, where the SNR in dB is given by $10 \log(\frac{\text{signal}_\text{power}}{\text{noise}_\text{power}})$.
-We will also discuss how one can average output signals from repeated measurements for noise reduction.
-These considerations are reflected in estimating the total measurement time and sensitivity of our approach.
-The number of repetitions $R$ required to remove noise from a signal with a high level of noise to a lower level of noise is given by $ R = \frac{\sigma_{SNR_{1}}}{\sigma_{SNR_{2}}} = 10^{(SNR_2-SNR_1)/2}$, where $\sigma_{SNR_{1}}$ and $\sigma_{SNR_{2}}$ are the standard deviations of the Gaussian noise applied to the signal corresponding to higher and lower levels of noise, respectively.

 In theory, we can input any amount of noise into our model.
 To make it realistic, we compute in Appendix~\ref{app:JN noise} the predicted amount of noise in our modeled system, following Ref.~\cite{eisenach2021cavity-enhanced}.
 Johnson-Nyquist noise far exceeds all other fundamental noise sources, such as spin-projection or MW shot noise~\cite{eisenach2021cavity-enhanced}, so we use the predicted Johnson-Nyquist noise to choose the SNR values in our computations.
-Our estimate of 70 dB indicates that many 10s of dB should be readily attainable in the laboratory.
+Our estimate of 75.5 dB for a signal of 50 mV indicates that high SNR values should be attainable in the laboratory.
+Noise can be further reduced by averaging the output signals over repeated measurements.
+These considerations are incorporated into our estimates of the total measurement time and overall sensitivity.
+The number of repetitions $R$ required to reduce the noise level of a signal from an initial standard deviation $\sigma_{\mathrm{SNR}_1}$ to a lower standard deviation $\sigma_{\mathrm{SNR}_2}$ is given by

+assuming uncorrelated Gaussian noise.
+Equivalently, expressing the improvement in terms of SNR values defined in decibels, the required number of repetitions is